Call one of our admissions coordinators to help you find a medication-assisted treatment today.

 Our Approach to MAT in Drug Rehab

 There is one significant distinction between the MAT services offered at Lighthouse Recovery Institute and those provided by other facilities or models of care.
 In some cases, patients are on long-term opioid replacement drugs, which can be habit-forming, as a part of MAT programs.
 We do not use these medications, as they can result in the development of a secondary addiction.

-MAT is a method through which we ensure that patients have the best possible foundation for success by giving them time to stabilize without the added stress of cravings for drugs or alcohol.
-During this time, patients can learn coping skills for long-term relapse prevention that can serve them throughout their recovery.
+MAT is a method to ensure that patients have the best possible foundation for success by giving them time to stabilize without the added stress of cravings for drugs or alcohol.
+During this time, patients can learn coping skills for long-term relapse prevention to serve them throughout their recovery.

 Medications commonly used include Naltrexone and Vivitrol.
 Naltrexone is a non-narcotic which reduces opioid and alcohol cravings and prevents patients from experiencing any euphoric effect if they relapse.
-Vivitrol is a long-acting form of naltrexone which can help prevent relapse and reduce cravings for up to a month.
+Vivitrol is a long-acting form of naltrexone that can help prevent relapse and reduce cravings for up to a month.

-With the help of anti-craving medications, we can help develop the core elements of a robust recovery program for every individual that walks in our door.Does Insurance Cover Medication Assisted Treatment?
+With the help of anti-craving medications, we can help develop the core elements of a robust recovery program for every individual that walks in our door.

-Insurance plans will cover some or all the cost of inpatient drug and alcohol rehab programs.
+Insurance plans will cover some or all the costs of inpatient drug and alcohol rehab programs.
 Individual insurance companies are now requiring the use of MAT in long-term treatment episodes.
 If you or a loved one are considering entering drug or alcohol treatment, and looking to obtain detailed information about your insurance plan call our trained staff today.

 South Florida Medication-Assisted Treatment Program